Ahana19/Ahana19/README.md

 - 🌱 I’m currently learning C/C++,Python and considering  to learn Javascript,CSS for Web Development.
 - 💞️ I’m looking to collaborate on some AI based OS projects.
 - 📫 How to reach me.My email id- ahanabasu986@gmail.com
+-
--Other interests-I like anime,Harry Potter and painting to some extent.
+Other interests-I like anime,Harry Potter and painting to some extent.
 <!---
 Ahana19/Ahana19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.